CodingItWrong/codingitwrong.com/_drafts/modern-ember.md

 Now, say we want to display the contents of a post.
 Usually users would expect this to be on a separate route.
 Ember includes routing out of the box.

-Earlier we added `&lt;MyComponent /&gt;` to our `application/template.hbs` file.
+Earlier we added `<MyComponent />` to our `application/template.hbs` file.
 This file is the template that is always displayed no matter which route your app is on.
 To get `MyComponent` to display only on the "home page", generate an index route:

 ```sh
 $ ember generate route index